Kamal-jeetkaur/Kamal-jeetKaur.github.io/README.md

 <h3 align="center"> 11/07/2024 </h3>

 *Today, we were introduced to the technical activities of the college, including the different societies and organisations, as well as the upcoming events and scholarship opportunities.
-It was a valuable opportunity to learn about the various opportunities available to us as students*
+It was a valuable opportunity to learn about the various opportunities available to us as students.*

 <h3 align="center"> 12/07/2024 </h3>